marcobacelo/dockerfile-apache2-php7/README.md

 # Dockerfile #

-This is a docker images with Ubuntu 16.04 LTS with apache2 and php7/composer
+This is a docker image with Ubuntu 16.04 LTS, apache2 and php7/composer

 To access site contents from utside the container you should map /var/www/html